 Studies have shown that patients with liver problems often learn about hospice options too late, and would likely benefit more from these services and have a better quality of life if they began them earlier.
 In comparison, patients with other end-of-life conditions like cancer are hospitalized less but learn about hospice options sooner.

 Livers can break down for a number of reasons, from infections and disease like hepatitis to trauma to lifestyle conditions such as chronic alcohol use.
 As one of the body’s key tools for dealing with toxins, eventually, it can grow weaker and become more damaged.

 As a liver declines, it reaches a stage called “decompensated cirrhosis,” a condition that presently can’t be reversed and is fatal, unless a donor’s liver is transplanted.

 Cirrhosis is a condition where scar tissue replaces healthy liver tissue, a process that can take years, even decades.
 Eventually, the surface of the liver becomes so scarred that the entire organ becomes smaller and it doesn’t function well.

 As the liver breaks down, it also affects how toxins are managed in the body, so an imbalance in one area can lead to other negative health conditions.

-Patients with liver-related health conditions are encouraged to look into palliative care, which is a medical philosophy where the client’s quality of life is focused on more than treatment methods that are risky or may not have great odds.
+Patients with liver-related health conditions are encouraged to look into palliative care, which is a medical philosophy where the patient’s quality of life is focused on more than treatment methods that are risky or may not have great odds.

-It often can involve helping a client with effective pain management methods rather than more painful treatments, and in some cases, letting them receive treatments at home rather than remaining in a more stressful clinical environment like a hospital or medical center.
+It often can involve helping a patient with effective pain management methods rather than more painful treatments, and in some cases, letting them receive treatments at home rather than remaining in a more stressful clinical environment like a hospital or medical center.

 Hospice care is one example of a type of palliative care, but some palliative care efforts may also lead to recovery or perhaps may give someone with a failing liver enough time to make it to the top of an organ transplant list.